shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 ##useful links
 1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)
-2. http://fpv-community.de/showthread.php?63147-Telemetriedaten-vom-AUAV-X2-mit-D4R-II (How to connect a AUAV-X2 or Pixhawk with a D4R-II)
-3. http://fpv-community.de/showthread.php?57636-Naze32-amp-FRSky-D4R-II-Telemetrie-LUA-Script (My Script gets its fancy graphics from this script)
+2. http://fpv-community.de/showthread.php?57636-Naze32-amp-FRSky-D4R-II-Telemetrie-LUA-Script (the older Script gets its fancy graphics from this script)